dotsnav/dotsnav/README.md

   - DynamicBuffer&lt;VertexElement&gt;, DynamicBuffer&lt;VertexAmountElement&gt;
   - ObstacleBlobComponent

-Entities with static archetypes are destroyed after insertion.
-To remove dynamic entities from the navmesh destroy their associated entity.
+Note that any obstacle requires a NavmeshObstacleComponent and or a ObstacleTreeElementComponent.
+Obstacles with static archetypes are destroyed after insertion.
+To destroy dynamic obstacles destroy their associated entity.

 ### PathFinder
 Add a PathFinderComponent to an entity.
 Use the constructor so it is initialized properly.
 Destroy the entity to dispose of its resources.
 There should be only one PathFinderComponent at any time.